pequet/duo-vision-recomposer/README.md

 A shining new tool will overlay a clip with its own reverse image, creating a haunting blend of temporal echoes and spectral premonitions.

 **Anaglyph 3D**
-Also planned is a 'Chaos Mix' mode for the entire Duo-Vision suite, bringing a new, disorienting depth to all your creations.
+Also planned is a 'Chaos Mix' mode for the entire Duo-Vision Suite, bringing a new, disorienting depth to all your creations.

 ## Support the Project